Spanish conquest of Yucatán

 The Spanish conquest of Yucatán was the campaign undertaken by the Spanish conquistadores against the Late Postclassic Maya states and polities in the Yucatán Peninsula, a vast limestone plain covering south-eastern Mexico, northern Guatemala, and all of Belize.
 The Spanish conquest of the Yucatán Peninsula was hindered by its politically fragmented state.
 The Spanish engaged in a strategy of concentrating native populations in newly founded colonial towns.
 Native resistance to the new nucleated settlements took the form of the flight into inaccessible regions such as the forest or joining neighbouring Maya groups that had not yet submitted to the Spanish.
 Among the Maya, ambush was a favoured tactic.
 Spanish weaponry included broadswords, rapiers, lances, pikes, halberds, crossbows, matchlocks, and light artillery.
 Maya warriors fought with flint-tipped spears, bows and arrows and stones, and wore padded cotton armour to protect themselves.
 The Spanish introduced a number of Old World diseases previously unknown in the Americas, initiating devastating plagues that swept through the native populations.

 The first encounter with the Yucatec Maya may have occurred in 1502, when the fourth voyage of Christopher Columbus came across a large trading canoe off Honduras.
-In 1511, Spanish survivors of the shipwrecked caravel called Santa María de la Barca sought refuge among native groups along the eastern coast of the peninsula.
+In 1511, Spanish survivors of the shipwrecked caravel called sought refuge among native groups along the eastern coast of the peninsula.
 Hernán Cortés made contact with two survivors, Gerónimo de Aguilar and Gonzalo Guerrero, eight years later.
 In 1517, Francisco Hernández de Córdoba made landfall on the tip of the peninsula.
 His expedition continued along the coast and suffered heavy losses in a pitched battle at Champotón, forcing a retreat to Cuba.
 Juan de Grijalva explored the coast in 1518, and heard tales of the wealthy Aztec Empire further west.
 As a result of these rumours, Hernán Cortés set sail with another fleet.
-From Cozumel he continued around the peninsula to Tabasco where he fought a battle at Potonchán; from there Cortés continued onward to conquer the Aztec Empire.
+From Cozumel, he continued around the peninsula to Tabasco where he fought a battle at Potonchán; from there, Cortés continued onward to conquer the Aztec Empire.
 In 1524, Cortés led a sizeable expedition to Honduras, cutting across southern Campeche, and through Petén in what is now northern Guatemala.
 In 1527 Francisco de Montejo set sail from Spain with a small fleet.
 He left garrisons on the east coast, and subjugated the northeast of the peninsula.
 Montejo then returned to the east to find his garrisons had almost been eliminated; he used a supply ship to explore southwards before looping back around the entire peninsula to central Mexico.
 Montejo pacified Tabasco with the aid of his son, also named Francisco de Montejo.